Bharat0014/HGCal-ValidDetId-SQLite/README.md

 📌 **Note**: These raw DetIds are NOT guaranteed to be valid — they include every logically possible configuration.
 The validation logic filters out only those consistent with the current detector geometry.

-## ✅ Step B: DetId Validation (Once Per Release)
+## ✅ Step B: DetId Validation and Database Generation (Once Per Release)

-This step filters the raw DetIds generated in Step A, validating them against the current **HGCal geometry** using CMSSW.
+This step validates DetIds generated in **Step A** using the latest **HGCal geometry**, and produces both a validated CSV file and a corresponding SQLite `.db` file.

 ---